-Author: Mr. Kenneth Frank | Faculty, Living Education
+Author: Mr. Kenneth Frank | Faculty in Theology, Living Education

 Estimated Reading Time: 7 min

 Did you know that our Lord Jesus Christ is the one of whom it is spoken, “In the beginning God created the heaven and the earth” (Genesis 1:1 KJV)?